stifskere/ReactBrainfuckInterpreter/README.md

 # React Brainfuck Interpreter

 This is a simple Brainfuck interpreter built with React.
-It allows you to write and execute Brainfuck programs in your web browser. (i made it in less than 1h)
+It allows you to write and execute Brainfuck programs in your web browser.

 ## What is Brainfuck?